pinterest/querybook/docs/admin_guide/setup_guide.md

 -   Celery worker: `make worker`
 -   Scheduler: `make scheduler`

-If you add `prod_` in front of the service name (for example `make prod_web`), it will start the production version which uses the prod docker image, which has less logging, and no auto-reloading.
+If you add `prod_` in front of the service name (for example `make prod_web`), it will start the production version which uses the prod docker image, which has less logging, no auto-reloading, and utilizes uwsgi to handle more requests.

 ## Post Setup Configuration